raphael12333/android-LocationSatisfactionHandler/README.md

 I'm not really interested about the "backup" aspect for now, more about organisation/collaboration preparation

 an other objective is to increase my motivation to make this source code efficient, because when people can see my code, that motivates me to code, and to code better
+And of course i hope this code will be useful to some people
 ___
 This repo project is a "part" of a (closed source, commercial purpose) meeting/chat app i'm making